2017 Hungarian Grand Prix

 The race was won by Sebastian Vettel, ahead of Kimi Räikkönen and Valtteri Bottas.

 Background

-Ferrari driver Sebastian Vettel entered the round leading the World Drivers' Championship by one point ahead of Mercedes's Lewis Hamilton.
+Ferrari’s Sebastian Vettel entered the round leading the World Drivers' Championship by one point ahead of Mercedes's Lewis Hamilton.
 In the World Constructors' Championship, Mercedes led Ferrari by fifty-five points.

 Williams's Felipe Massa was taken ill after Practice 3.
 Massa had been unwell and dizzy on Friday but was certified as fit to compete in Practice 3 by the medical staff.
 Massa did not feel any better during Practice 3, and his seat was taken by Williams reserve driver Paul di Resta for qualifying and the race.

 Practice

 Red Bull's Daniel Ricciardo went fastest in first practice, setting a time of 1:18.486.
 He was followed by the Ferrari of Kimi Räikkönen and the Mercedes of Lewis Hamilton in second and third.
 In second practice, Ricciardo again set the fastest time followed by Vettel and Bottas.
 Saturday's third and final practice was topped by Vettel, with Räikkönen second and Bottas third.
 Vettel set the quickest time of all three practices with a 1:17.017.